wojciech-kulik/xcodebuild.nvim/README.md

 | ---------------- | ----------------------------------- |
 | `enter` or `tab` | Expand or collapse the current node |
 | `o`              | Open source file                    |

-> [!CAUTION]
-> From time to time, the code coverage may fail or some targets may be missing (Xcode's bug).
-Try running tests again then.
->
-> If you run tests, modify file and toggle code coverage AFTER that, the placement of marks will be incorrect (because it doesn't know about changes that you made).
-However, if you show code coverage and after that you modify the code, marks will be moving while you are editing the file.

 </details>